notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/13-VPC-Networking.md

   - When you create an EC2 instance, it gets a public IPv4 and what happens is you get a new public IP address every time you stop and start an EC2 instance (**default**)
   - **Private IPv4** – this can only be used on a private networks (LAN) such as internal AWS networking (e.g., 192.168.1.1)
   - Private IPv4 is fixed for EC2 Instances for lifetime even if you start/stop them
 - **Elastic IP** – allows you to attach a fixed public IPv4 address to EC2 instance.
-But if you leave the instance stopped for a long time, then this elastic IP is use for nothing
+But if you leave the instance stopped for a long time, then this elastic IP is used for nothing
 - **Note: every single public IPv4 on AWS will be charged $0.005 per hour (including EIP)**
   - Free Tier: 750 hours usage per month
 - **IPv6 – Internet Protocol version 6 (3.4 × 10^38" Addresses)**